The Glory of Clementina Wing

 The Glory of Clementina Wing is a 1911 novel by the British writer William John Locke.
-In the United States it was published under the shorter title The Glory of Clementina.
+In the United States, it was published under the shorter title The Glory of Clementina.

+Plot

 Adaptations

 It was adapted twice for the screen, both times in the silent era.
 A 1915 American short version The Glory of Clementina was followed by a 1922 American feature The Glory of Clementina directed by Emile Chautard and starring Pauline Frederick, Edward Martindel and George Cowl.